jewettaij/visfd/README.md

 [curve and surface detection](http://dx.doi.org/10.1016/j.jsb.2014.02.015), signed normal determination, and robust connected-component analysis.
-In a typical workflow, features of interest (like membranes or filaments) would be detected and emphasized using programs like EMAN2.
+In a typical workflow, features of interest (like membranes or filaments) would be detected and emphasized using programs like EMAN2 or AIS.
 Then the coordinates of these geometric shapes would be extracted using VISFD and analyzed using 3rd-party tools like [**SSDRecon/PoissonRecon**](https://github.com/jewettaij/PoissonRecon).
 This makes it possible to detect and close holes in incomplete membrane surfaces automatically.  *However, VISFD can detect curves and surfaces on it's own.
-(EMAN2 is recommended but not required.)*
+(EMAN2 and/or AIS are recommended but not required.)*